kevinkub/homebridge-aedes/README.md

 ## Installation

-Sign in to your Homebridge, got to Plugins and search for "Aedes embedded MQTT Broker".
+Sign in to your Homebridge, got to Plugins and search for "Homebridge Aedes".
 Follow the instructions to install.

 ## Configuration